09 Aug 2023

 Along with looking after the ring, organising a killer stag is usually left to the best man.
 This comes with it an unfair amount of responsibility as organising a party away from home and pleasing upwards of 15 guys, is verging on impossible task.

-If you have ever been on a stag, you know that it is often up to best man to chase up the funds too.
+If you have ever been on a stag weekend, you know that it is often up to the best man to chase up the funds too.
 Not only are many guys reluctant to pay up, but also there might be strangers attending who not many people know and getting lines of communication to them is often the hardest task.
 At The Stag Company we make paying much easier with our party hub, as everyone pays their own share and the best man has no chasing up of funds like a mediocre mafiosa boss.

 It has become more common for the groom to control what he will be doing and then invite who he wants.
 Choices are usually about locations, whether it will be in the UK or abroad, what kind of great nights out will be involved and what type of activities to do that everyone will enjoy.
 If the groom sets out what he wants then it will be up to everyone to fall in line.
 While it might not be the top of all his friends lists if he is organising everything you can’t complain.
 On the plus side at least he is guaranteeing himself a good time (for him).

 Much like NATO or the UN, perhaps another option is to create a brain trust.
 Get together the core mates that you know will be attending and settle down in the pub.
 Bring your notepad and plot out how you are going to give the Stag the weekend he deserves.
 Making these decisions communally will mean there will be less issues with the group.
-Plus you will all be able to share the blame when the stag has to returns to his future wife with the stories.
+Plus you will all be able to share the blame when the stag has to return to his future wife with the stories.
 She can’t uninvite all of you to the wedding.

 Doing the organising as a group will allow you to get consensus, get everyone on board and make chasing everyone up for funds easier if they are all involved.
 Thanks to modern technology it is even easier to keep the communication flowing with apps and social media.
 So no excuses if you end up in a mess come the stag weekend.

-I know, I know, under no circumstances should the bride eve be involved let alone organise the stag do.
+I know, I know, under no circumstances should the bride ever be involved, let alone organise the stag do.
 She will of course make sure there is no fun to be had and that her man behaves himself.
 This goes completely against the mantra of the last night of freedom, even though it is probably understandable.
 Unless your friend is fully whipped already this is unlikely to ever occur, but make sure the bride stays away, otherwise you could find yourself having afternoon tea in a country hotel.
 Instead of drinking beer and eating steak in front of a stripper, the way you know you should be!